Yiler7274/Konduktiva-github-test/README.md

 Instructions:

-1. Start by lauching your Hosting AU and vmpk keyboard.
+1. Start by launching your Hosting AU and vmpk keyboard.

 2. Assign a synthesizer to a track in Hosting AU by clicking the "No instrument" button.

 3. Go to the example-session.js file and run updateMidiOutputList(e) (line 52)

-4. If you see the ports you created in your MacOS MIDI studio when you run e.outputs, your MIDI environment is setup successfully.
+4. If you see the ports you created in your MacOS MIDI studio when you run e.outputs, your MIDI environment is set up successfully.

 # Melodies

-The file example-session-2.js is an extensiion of example-session.js, which has an extra player that plays melodies.
+The file example-session-2.js is an extension of example-session.js, which has an extra player that plays melodies.
+The melodies are generated by the function arpeggiateChordProgression.
+This function takes two arguments, a chord progression (e.g. the chords variable on line 38 in the file example-session-2.js) and how many notes you want from each chord.
+The way this function works is that it randomly takes a demanded amount of notes from each chord in the chord progression therefore the output of the function might vary each time it’s loaded (not a deterministic algorithm).

+After the melodies are generated, you need to create a ”midiInfo'' object that contains informations about the velocity of each note (array), the IoIs (rhythm pattern) for each note (array), the bools that decides if a note should be played or not (array), the melodies (array), the note span of the quantizedMap (number), and whether it’s chords or melodies that are being played (string).
+An example is on line 42 and 53 in the example-session-2.js file.

+To assign melodies or chords to a player, you will need to use the function assignPlayerForMusicSynthesizerSession which you can see in line 75 and 77 in the example-session-2.js file.
+This function takes 4 arguments, the number of the player, the midiInfo object, an array that determines how long a chord or a note will be played (see line 69 and 71), and what channel is the player in.

-To play the chords and the molodies together, please follow the instructions below:
+To play the chords and the melodies together, please follow the instructions below:

-  1. Run line 8 to 77 to set up the musical environment and assign session players.
+  1. Run line 8 to 74 to set up the musical environment and assign session players.

-  2. Run play the and melodis by running the following code:
+  2. Run play the and melodies by running the following code:
   ```javascript
   e.play('musicSynthesizerSession1')